Georgetown-MDI-Beeck-Collaboration/p2c2024-RAG-benchmark/SSI-SSDI/README.md

 # Approaches
 Would be great if we can also add the baseline of `Policy Engine`, `RAPTOR` and other approaches.

-> 💡 Add prompt `Answer the question with yes or no.` before question will simplify the benchmark task.

 ## Naive RAG
 Basic RAG, question is used to query vector storage of POMS document and get top 25 chunks to be used as a part of context for LLM to answer the question. {arxiv:2312.10997}
 ## AdvancedRAG